Empower Your Community to Achieve California’s Climate Goals

 Why Get Involved?

 The transition to clean space heating and air conditioning is here.
 With over $1 billion in federal, state, and local incentive funding available to support home electrification, it is crucial that both contractors and community members are informed about the benefits of heat pumps.
 In some areas, local policies may mandate electric solutions, banning gas.
-Get involved and keep your community informed about upcoming policy changes and incentives to help them make the switch to electricity.
+Get involved and keep your community informed about upcoming policy changes and incentives.

 Empower Your Community